-Cavernous sinus thrombosis leads to decreased drainage from the facial vein and superior and inferior ophthalmic veins resulting in facial and periorbital edema, ptosis, proptosis, chemosis, discomfort and pain with eye muscle movement, papilledema, retinal venous distention, and loss of vision.
-Lack of valves in the dural sinus system allow flow through the emissary veins into and out of the cavernous sinus and thrombus can propagate into the dural system.
-Also, communication between the right and left cavernous sinuses via the intercavernous sinuses, anterior and posterior to the sella, allows spread of thrombus and infection from one side to the other.
+2. Cavernous sinus thrombosis leads to decreased drainage from the facial vein and superior and inferior ophthalmic veins resulting in facial and periorbital edema, ptosis, proptosis, chemosis, discomfort and pain with eye muscle movement, papilledema, retinal venous distention, and loss of vision.
+Lack of valves in the dural sinus system allows flow through the emissary veins into and out of the cavernous sinus and thrombus can propagate into the dural system.
+Also, communication between the right and left cavernous sinuses via the intercavernous sinuses, anterior and posterior to the sella, allows the spread of thrombus and infection from one side to the other.

 Local compression and inflammation of cranial nerves can lead to several partial or complete cranial neuropathies including:

-Septic cavernous venous thrombosis can result in central nervous system or infectious pulmonary complications.
+Septic cavernous venous thrombosis can result in the central nervous system or infectious pulmonary complications.
 Because the dural venous and cavernous system is valveless, this venous blood can communicate with the dural sinuses and cerebral and emissary veins leading to meningitis, dural empyema or brain abscess.
 Infection can spread via the jugular vein to the pulmonary vasculature resulting in septic emboli or abscess, pneumonia or empyema.

 Stroke can occur following carotid artery narrowing, vasculitis, or hemorrhagic infarction following progression to cortical vein thrombosis.

 Hypopituitarism can occur due to ischemia or the direct spread of infection.